MileHacker Logo

 Terrain & Infrastructure

-• Hilly and rocky terrain.
+• Hilly and full of rocks terrain.

 • Limited sidewalks, narrow, winding roads.